12 Budget Friendly Offline Marketing Activities to Implement In Your Small Business

-9. Barter Your Services – This is simply where two businesses in similar industries exchange goods and services amongst one another for payment instead of money.
+9. Barter Your Services – This is simply where two businesses in similar industries, like Commercial Roofers in Cincinnati exchange goods and services amongst one another for payment instead of money.
 An example is an accountant agreeing to do taxes for a computer support company in return for free computer services for his accounting practice.

 10. Join your Local Chamber of Commerce – Joining your local chamber of commerce will give you the chance to connect with other businesses in your community, and ultimately even do business with them.